 A lease dictates the relationship between the landlord and you the flat owner; in particular, it will indicate if subletting is banned, or permitted but only subject to certain caveats.
 The rule is that if the lease contains no specific ban or restriction, subletting is allowed.
 Most leases in Barking do not prevent an absolute prevention of subletting – such a provision would adversely affect the market value the property.
 Instead, there is usually a basic requirement that the owner notifies the freeholder, possibly sending a duplicate of the sublease.

 We have reached the end of our tether in seeking a lease extension in Barking.
 Can the Leasehold Valuation Tribunal adjudicate on premiums?

-in cases where there is a absentee landlord or where there is disagreement about the premium for a lease extension, under the relevant legislation you can apply to the LVT to decide the sum to be paid.
+if there is a absentee freeholder or if there is dispute about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the First-tier Tribunal (Property Chamber) to decide the amount due.